voxel51/fiftyone/docs/source/faq/index.rst

 Can I use my own MongoDB database?
 ----------------------------------

-Yes, FiftyOne will connect to your own running MongoDB instance if `database_uri` is defined in your
+Yes, you can configure FiftyOne to connect to your own MongoDB instance by setting `database_uri` property of your
 :ref:`FiftyOne config <configuring-fiftyone>`.
-See :ref:`Configuring a MongoDB connection <configuring-mongodb-connection>` for more information.
+Refer to :ref:`this page <configuring-mongodb-connection>` for more information.

 .. _faq-too-many-files-open: